friendorus/SNA_euroroad/README.md

 ### Prerequisites

-At the begining, you should download data set at [my github](https://github.com/friendorus/SNA_euroroad) which consists of 2 csv files those are [/Data/nodes.csv](https://github.com/friendorus/SNA_euroroad/blob/f1baca4a5ade8be92f953ddd9ace954339957c44/Data/nodes.csv) and [/Data/edges.csv](https://github.com/friendorus/SNA_euroroad/blob/f1baca4a5ade8be92f953ddd9ace954339957c44/Data/edges.csv)
+At the begining, you should download data set at [my github](https://github.com/friendorus/SNA_euroroad) which consists of 2 csv files those are [nodes.csv](https://github.com/friendorus/SNA_euroroad/blob/f1baca4a5ade8be92f953ddd9ace954339957c44/Data/nodes.csv) and [edges.csv](https://github.com/friendorus/SNA_euroroad/blob/f1baca4a5ade8be92f953ddd9ace954339957c44/Data/edges.csv)

 ### Installation

-Neo4j Desktop can download [here](https://neo4j.com/download/)
+1. Neo4j Desktop can download [here](https://neo4j.com/download/)
+1. After Loading csv. files and create your project and database in Neo4j, you need to copy these files to import folder.
+You can find the import folder by hovering over the three dots to the right started DBMS and selecting __Open folder__, and then __Import__
+1. After add csv. file to import folder, you should install plugin for using algotirth.
+Plugins that you should install are __APOC__ and __Graph Data Science Library__